harshachelluri/Competitor-Sales-Analysis-in-Power-BI/README.md

 1. **Sales by Manufacturer:** Visualize the sales performance of Sintec and its competitors, broken down by manufacturer.
 2. **Revenue Over Time:** Display revenue trends over time to identify seasonality or growth patterns.
 3. **Product Performance:** Analyze the performance of different products to determine which items are driving sales.
-4. **Market Share by Region:** Create visualizations that highlight regional market shares to assess geographic performance.
-5. **Global Market Share:** Evaluate Sintec's market share in the global context compared to its competitors.

 #### **Step 3: Enhancing Data Insights**
 1. **Date Table Creation:** Develop a Date Table for effective time-based analysis, allowing for better time intelligence calculations.